-"Precious pearl in most precious treasure chest", as the writer and poet Antonio Fogazzaro, a frequent visitor of the town, called it.
-Its crystal clear waters and its beach have been awarded the title of "Most Beautiful Lake of Italy" for the 6th consecutive year, according to Legambiente and the Italian Touring Club.
-The town of Molveno is also awarded the TCI Orange Flag tourist quality label.
+“A precious pearl in an even more precious casket,” wrote the author and poet Antonio Fogazzaro, a frequent visitor.
+Its crystal-clear waters and beach have been awarded the title of “Most Beautiful Lake in Italy” for the sixth consecutive year by Legambiente and the Italian Touring Club.
+Molveno has also received the TCI Orange Flag for environmental and tourist quality.

 Width: 1.5 km